Scottish Western Highlands for avens and parnassia

 Cotswolds for orchids

 Gentle countryside walks along the Windrush Valley, or south of Stow-on-the-Wold in the Cotswolds are famous for their orchids.
-HF Holiday's country house in the picture postcard village of Bourton-on-the-Water is perfectly placed to enjoy them.
+The picture postcard village of Bourton-on-the-Water is perfectly placed to enjoy them.

 Best to see: early to mid June